 Both Girton College and Braemar House School handed on strong traditions to the new school, Columba College, and well-established reputations for sound learning.

 The property of Bishopscourt was bought for the establishment of Columba College for £5,200 in 1914.

-The history of the property, however, goes back to the first Anglican Bishop of Otago and Southland, Bishop Nevill, who built Bishopscourt which dates from 1871-72 to the design of William Mason.
+However, the history of the property goes back to the first Anglican Bishop of Otago and Southland, Bishop Nevill, who built Bishopscourt which dates from 1871-72 to the design of William Mason.
 Bishop Nevill sold the property in 1878.

 Bishopscourt which is today one of the two boarding residences at Columba College is still the focal point of the campus.
 It has a Grade 1 listing with the New Zealand Historic Places Trust and over the years sympathetic refurbishment has been carried out by the Columba College Board of Governors.

 St. Columba, whose name means "dove" in Latin, was an Irish nobleman and monk who founded an abbey on the island of Iona off the west coast of Scotland during the sixth century, and whose combination of missionary zeal and considerable political acumen enabled him and his followers to establish the Christian religion in the Scottish south-west during his life-time.

 In addition to his dedication to scholarship, St. Columba was renowned for his profound spiritual life.
 Both of these emphases are preserved by the Iona community which occupies to this day the island of Iona first settled by St. Columba as his place of ministry.

 Stained Glass Window of St. Columba, Chapel of Edinburgh Castle

 A dove which symbolically represents the abiding presence of the Holy Spirit of the Christian faith and the Saint after whom the College is named.